-- (1) Represents carrying values at our share as of March 31, 2024. - (2) Represents the stated coupon rate for loans; for floating rate loans, does not include Secured Overnight Financing Rate ("SOFR"), which was 5.33% as of March 31, 2024. - 3) In addition to the stated cash coupon rate, unlevered all-in yield includes non-cash payment-in-kind interest income and the accrual of origination and exit fees.
-Unlevered all-in yield for the loan portfolio assumes the applicable floating benchmark rate as of March 31, 2024 for weighted average calculations. - (4) Except for construction loans, senior loans reflect the initial loan amount divided by the as-is value as of the date the loan was originated, or the principal amount divided by the appraised value for the in place collateral as of the date of the most recent as-is appraisal.
+(1) Represents carrying values at our share as of June 30, 2024.

+(2) Represents the stated coupon rate for loans; for floating rate loans, does not include Secured Overnight Financing Rate ("SOFR"), which was 5.34% as of June 30, 2024.

+(3) In addition to the stated cash coupon rate, unlevered all-in yield includes non-cash payment-in-kind interest income and the accrual of origination and exit fees.
+Unlevered all-in yield for the loan portfolio assumes the applicable floating benchmark rate as of June 30, 2024 for weighted average calculations.

+(4) Except for construction loans, senior loans reflect the initial loan amount divided by the as-is value as of the date the loan was originated, or the principal amount divided by the appraised value for the in place collateral as of the date of the most recent as-is appraisal.
 Mezzanine loans include attachment loan-to-value and detachment loan-to-value, respectively.
 Attachment loan-to-value reflects initial funding of loans senior to our position divided by the as-is value as of the date the loan was originated, or the principal amount divided by the appraised value for the in place collateral as of the date of the most recent appraisal.
-Detachment loan-to-value reflects the cumulative initial funding of our loan and the loans senior to our position divided by the as-is value as of the date the loan was originated, or the cumulative principal amount divided by the appraised value for the in place collateral as of the date of the most recent appraisal. - (5) On a quarterly basis, our senior and mezzanine loans are rated "1" through "5," from less risk to greater risk.
-Represents risk ranking as of March 31, 2024. - (6) Construction senior loans' loan-to-value reflect the total commitment amount of the loan divided by as-completed appraised value, or the total commitment amount of the loan divided by the projected total cost basis.
+Detachment loan-to-value reflects the cumulative initial funding of our loan and the loans senior to our position divided by the as-is value as of the date the loan was originated, or the principal amount divided by the as-is value as of the date the loan was originated, or loans and the loans senior to our position divided by the as-is value as of the date the loan was originated, or the principal amount divided by the as-is value as of the date the loan was originated, or the principal amount divided by the as-is value as of the date the loan was originated, or the cumulative principal amount divided by the as-is value as of the date the loan was originated, or the cumulative principal amount divided by the as-is value as of the date the loan was originated, or the cumulative principal amount divided by the appraised value for the in place collateral as of the date of the most recent appraisal.

+(5) On a quarterly basis, our senior and mezzanine loans are rated "1" through "5," from less risk to greater risk.
+Represents risk ranking as of June 30, 2024.

+(6) Construction senior loans' loan-to-value reflect the total commitment amount of the loan divided by as-completed appraised value, or the total commitment amount of the loan divided by the projected total cost basis.
 Construction mezzanine loans include attachment loan-to-value and detachment loan-to-value.
 Attachment loan-to-value reflects the total commitment amount of loans senior to our position divided by as-completed appraised value, or the total commitment amount of loans senior to our position divided by projected total cost basis.
-Detachment loan-to-value reflect the cumulative commitment amount of our loan and the loans senior to our position divided by as-completed appraised value, or the cumulative commitment amount of our loan and loans senior to our position divided by projected total cost basis. - (7) Loan 20 was placed on nonaccrual status in January 2024; as such, no income is being recognized. - (8) Loan 36 was placed on nonaccrual status in December 2023; as such, no income is being recognized. - (9) Loan 76 has a payment-in-kind provision and accrues interest at 13.0%.
-In April 2024, Loan 76 was placed on nonaccrual status.
-As such, no income will be recognized beginning in the second quarter of 2024. - (10) At March 31, 2024, Loan 79 is in maturity default.
-However, because the borrower has paid all interest payments due through March 31, 2024, the loan has not been placed on nonaccrual status.
+Detachment loan-to-value reflect the cumulative commitment amount of our loan and the loans senior to our position divided by as-completed appraised value, or the cumulative commitment amount of our loan and he loans senior to our position divided by as-completed total cost basis.

+(7) Loan 19 was placed on nonaccrual status in January 2024; as such, no income is being recognized.

+(8) Loan 73 was placed on nonaccrual status in April 2024; as such, no income is being recognized.

+(9) Loan 74 was placed on nonaccrual status in June 2024; as such, no income is being recognized.